sabamdarif/termux-desktop/readmes/hw-acceleration.md

 ## :mechanical_arm: Hardware Acceleration in Termux

+> [!IMPORTANT]
+> One thing to note: hardware acceleration in Termux is still experimental, so it may or may not work on your device.

 ### When setting up hardware acceleration in Termux, follow these steps for optimal configuration:
-> Also one thing to note that hardware acceleration in termux isn't in great state so it might or might not work for your device

 ### Installation
 - Run the Installer Script and choose your preferred hardware acceleration method during the installation.